The Country Bunny and the Little Gold Shoes: Plot

 The book is the story of Cottontail, a small, brown mother bunny who aspires to be an Easter bunny, which, in this telling, is a highly competitive position for which only five bunnies are selected each year.
 She applies, only to be scorned by the elite Easter bunnies, "big white bunnies who lived in fine houses" who tell her to "go back to the country and eat a carrot."

 She returns to the country where "by and by she had a husband and then one day, much to her surprise there were twenty-one Cottontail babies to take care of."
 She brings them up exceedingly well, teaching them to be responsible, self-reliant and cooperative by requiring them to help in the vegetable garden and with the housework.
+The skills that the country bunny passes onto her children, and the trust she has in them, enables her to return to the big city, where she not only aces the Easter-bunny job interview, but becomes one of the most celebrated Easter bunnies of all time, admired for her heroism and skill.
+This is an important central message in the story... that by raising your children to be helpful, industrious, competent, and to take responsibility for and participate in life's work, it frees you up to pursue your own dreams because you do not have to spend all of your time late into adulthood caring for and worrying about them.

-She returns to the big city, where she not only aces the Easter-bunny job interview, but becomes one of the most celebrated Easter bunnies of all time, admired for her heroism and the skills she learned rearing 21 little bunnies.
+It also sends the message to child readers that if you are obedient and helpful to your parents, your parents will be happier and more likely to become people that you can be proud of.